addarshh/CloudAssitant/TECHNICAL_DETAILS.md

 - Express.js for HTTP server
 - React for frontend
 - Multer for file uploads
-- No AI services, no cloud SDKs, no external APIs

 This is a realistic demo that looks sophisticated but uses traditional programming techniques throughout.